devgeeks/VolumeSlider/README.md

 1. Add the VolumeSlider.h and VolumeSlider.m classes to your Plugins folder in Xcode
 2. Add the VolumeSlider.js file to your www folder
 3. Add the VolumeSlider.js to your html file. eg: `<script type="text/javascript" charset="utf-8" src="VolumeSlider.js"></script>`
-4. Add the plugin to the Cordova.plist under Plugins (key: "VolumeSlider" value: "VolumeSlider")
+4. Add the plugin to your config.xml: `<plugin name="VolumeSlider" value="VolumeSlider" />` (or if you are running an older version of PhoneGap / Cordova, Cordova.plist under Plugins (key: "VolumeSlider" value: "VolumeSlider"))

 ### Example
 ```javascript